Can Acne Be A Symptom Of ADHD?

-Dr. Madhuka A. Gupta, MD, of the University of Western Ontario in London, performed a study with her fellow colleagues to examine the possibility of a link between these two health issues.
+Dr. Madhuka A. Gupta, MD, of the University of Western Ontario in London, performed a study with her colleagues to examine1 the possibility of a link between these two health issues.
 They collected and examined data from skin condition-related doctor appointments in a 13-year period, from 1995 to 2008, looking for visits that also involved ADHD-related appointments.

 The results of the study showed that those who had acne were 6.3 times more likely to be diagnosed with ADHD than those who suffered from other skin conditions.
 Those with acne were also 5.6 times more likely to be diagnosed with ADHD than those who were suffering from atopic eczema.

 How To Find Out If Your Acne Is Caused By ADHD

 First of all, Gupta recommends that those suffering from acne should be screened for ADHD particularly if they complain about the classic symptoms2, which are usually having trouble paying attention and the tendency to be impulsive.

 In fact, these classic symptoms may be the only distinguishable symptoms between those who suffer from ADHD-related acne and regular acne.
 The children and teenagers who suffer from acne and ADHD externally look no different than those who do not have ADHD-related acne.
 The only way to find the correlation between the two afflictions is determined by whether they admit to having trouble concentrating in school3 or not.